ingl3585/react-lift-state/intro-to-state.md

 - State is assigned using the `useState` or `useReducer` hook
 - The State value is never updated directly
 - The State value is only updated using it's corresponding `setState` function
-- The state is never  must always be overwritten with a new value
+- The state value must always be overwritten with a new value
 - The State value can be assigned any data type